Polight/lego/README.md

 ```

 > When compiling, the attributes values are evaluated whenever possible.
 > In the current example "42" will become a Number.
-You could therefore pass
+If you were passing an array as string
-> `kids="['Brice', 'Kelly']"` and retrieve an array of 2 kids.
+> attribute like `kids="['Brice', 'Kelly']"` you would retrieve an array of 2 kids.

 #### Slots